This recipe for Pumpkin Biscuits with Maple Candied Bacon is pure comfort food. Perfect for Thanksgiving or any fall meal. Delicious!

 - Adding the bacon pieces, continue to mix.
 I did the mixing with my hands, making sure the dough was not over mixed.

-- As to help with stickiness, coat the dough with the remaining 1/3 cup flour and turn onto a floured surface.
+- To help with stickiness, coat the dough with the remaining ⅓ cup flour and turn onto a floured surface.

 - Gently fold the dough into a disc shape.

 - Add more flour if needed.